iree-org/iree-test-suites/sharktank_models/README.md

     See https://docs.pytest.org/en/stable/how-to/usage.html for other options.

+If you are looking for IREE quality tests or benchmark tests, please refer to the [Quality tests README](quality_tests/README.md) and [Benchmark tests README](benchmarks/README.md).

 ## Advanced pytest usage

 * The `log-cli-level` level can also be set to `debug`, `warning`, or `error`.